Super duality and Crystal bases for quantum orthosymplectic superalgebras: Character of a highest weight module in

 (2) The coefficient $K^{\mf g}_{\mu\,(\lambda,\ell)}$ gives the branching multiplicity with respect to $U_q(\mf{gl}_{m|n})$-submodules.
 Even when $n=0$, our formula for branching multiplicity with respect to $\mf{gl}_m\subset \mf{b}_m, \mf{c}_m$ seems to be new.

-(3) We may regard $S^{\mf g}_{(\lambda,\ell)}(x_{\J_{m|n}})$ as a natural super-analogue of the irreducible characters over the classical Lie algebras or orthosymplectic analogue of super Schur functions since it is obtained by superizing symmetric functions in $x_{\J_{m+\infty}}$ with respect to $x_{\J_{m|\infty}}$ and then specializing certain variables to 0.
+(3) We may regard $S^{\mf g}_{(\lambda,\ell)}(x_{_{\J_{m|n}}})$ as a natural super-analogue of the irreducible characters over the classical Lie algebras or as an ortho-symplectic analogue of super Schur functions since it is obtained by superizing symmetric functions in $x_{_{\J_{m+\infty}}}$ with respect to $x_{_{\J_{m|\infty}}}$ and then specializing certain variables to 0.